Skip to main content | Skip to section menu | Access keys.

 Some specific benefits of net zero action for Clackmannanshire include:

-In the process of moving to net zero, Clackmannanshire will also aim to create thousands of new jobs and investment opportunities in renewable energy, recycling and the green economy.
+In the process of moving to net zero, Clackmannanshire will also aim to create new jobs and investment opportunities in renewable energy, recycling and the green economy.

-Over the past 12 years the Council’s Energy and Sustainability team have secured over £18.5m in Government funding to improve the energy efficiency in homes resulting in an estimated emissions reduction of over 13,000 tonnes of CO₂e in annual savings or over 334,000 tonnes of CO₂e in estimated lifetime savings.
+Over the past 14 years the Council’s Energy and Sustainability team has secured over £20.5m in Government funding to improve the energy efficiency in homes resulting in an estimated emissions reduction of over 13,800 tonnes of CO₂e in annual savings or over 346,000 tonnes of CO₂e in estimated lifetime savings.

 The Council’s Home Energy Advice Team provides support to low-income houses in fuel poverty by providing energy efficiency improvements, consolidating energy debt and accessing funding to help to alleviate the rising cost of living.

-The Housing Team has also undertaken significant work on housing quality standards, energy efficiency in social housing and the fuel poverty agenda.
+The Housing service has also undertaken significant work on housing quality standards, energy efficiency in social housing and the fuel poverty agenda.

 This includes on-going work to make council-managed buildings more energy efficient and less dependent on fossil fuels and substantial retrofitting and renewable energy investments being made in housing stock, our schools, libraries and public buildings.

-Roads & Transportation is working to produce a spatial framework for the delivery of our off-road walking and cycling network linking all of our communities and the wider Forth Valley area.
+The Roads and Transportation service is working to produce a spatial framework for the delivery of our off-road walking and cycling network linking all of our communities and the wider Forth Valley area.

 Significant investments are being made in active travel network through the City Region Deal and in partnership with Sustrans.